YouTube Rewind: 2017

 On December 6, 2017, YouTube Rewind: The Shape of 2017, referencing Ed Sheeran's "Shape of You", was released.
 The video received mixed reviews from critics, YouTubers, and viewers alike following its release.
 Some of the various criticisms were directed at its overuse of memes, and the notable exclusion of PewDiePie for controversies earlier in the year.
 To date, it has received over 4.6 million likes.
-It also received significantly more dislikes than those from the previous years (excluding 2011), at over 2.3 million dislikes (as of 2020), making it the 35th most-disliked YouTube video of all time.
+It also received significantly more dislikes than those from the previous years (excluding 2011), at over 2.3 million dislikes in 2020, making it the 35th most-disliked YouTube video of all time.

 2018

 On December 6, 2018, YouTube Rewind 2018: Everyone Controls Rewind was released.
 Upon its release, the video was overwhelmingly panned, receiving extensive backlash from critics, YouTubers, and viewers alike.
 Many YouTubers deemed it the "worst Rewind ever".
 (Note: Attributed to multiple sources:) Criticisms ranged from the inclusion of celebrities and personalities who are not affiliated with YouTube (such as Will Smith and Ninja), lack of tributes to recent deaths, such as those of Stephen Hawking, Avicii, TotalBiscuit, Stefán Karl Stefánsson, XXXTentacion, Aretha Franklin, Mac Miller, Stan Lee, Anthony Bourdain, and Stephen Hillenburg, as well as the exclusion of certain controversial personalities, such as Shane Dawson and Lil Pump, alongside the rivalries of KSI vs Logan Paul and PewDiePie vs T-Series.

 Everyone Controls Rewind incorporated user-comment suggestions as a part of the video, although many viewers stated that the trends that the video included (such as Fortnite and K-pop) were unpopular with the majority of the community, calling YouTube "out of touch" with its viewers and their interests.
 Julia Alexander, writing for The Verge, suggested that YouTube had intentionally left out the biggest moments on the platform in 2018 in an attempt to appease worried advertisers over controversies that had plagued the platform over the past two years: "it's [...] increasingly apparent, however, that YouTube is trying to sell a culture that's different from the one millions of people come to the platform for, and that's getting harder for both creators and fans to swallow".
 Meira Gebel of Business Insider shared a similar sentiment, saying that "The video appears to be an attempt for the company to keep advertisers on its side following a rather rocky 2018."
 In a newsletter, YouTube CEO Susan Wojcicki spoke on the poor reception of the 2018 video and mentioned that "even my kids called it 'cringey'."

 Everyone Controls Rewind was panned by the YouTube community, surpassing the music video for "Baby" by Justin Bieber to become the most-disliked YouTube video of all time.
 It subsequently became the first YouTube video to receive over ten million dislikes and accumulated over 20 million dislikes by late 2021, when YouTube disabled dislikes from being publicly viewable.
+Meanwhile, PewDiePie's own version of Rewind titled "YouTube Rewind 2018 but it's actually good", claimed the top spot of the most liked non-music videos only two days after being uploaded.